isha-g/my-website1/README.md

 # my-website1
-"this is in update readme"
+"this is a readme file in update-readme branch"
-"now editing locally"